IntegraMOD/phpbb2.0.25-IMPortal/README.md

 added Facebook, Instagram and Pinterest (basic account links in profile)

 added skype link to members profile.
-Clicking the link will open skype and place a skype call
+Clicking the link will open skype and place a skype call to the member

 added support for fontawsome images